abhiabrol19/emailcenter/README.md

 You will be redirected back to the dashboard.
 Click on the '+' icon on the bottom alright of your screen to start a survey.

-Fill in the form, use comma seperator for addtioanl email addresses and send the survey.
+Fill in the form, use comma seperator for addtional email addresses and send the survey.

+Check your spam folder incase the email is not received in the Inbox.

 You can also record email responses by clicking yes or no in the email that you receive.
-This data is then published to the server via webhooks and resposes receied can be accessed on the survey tile once you refresh the window.
+This data is then published to the server via webhooks and resposes received can be seen on the survey tile once you refresh the window.

 ## Environment Variables Required: